kazu-yamamoto/logger/README.md

 fast-logger
 -----------
-low-level and extremely fast logging tools
+low-level and extremely fast logging tools.
 All Haskell logging tools that log to a Handle or generate formatted dates should depend on these.

 monad-logger